Kubernetes meets Llama 3.2: How to deploy AI models on GPU clusters

 This command applies the deployment plan.
 Terraform will prompt for confirmation before proceeding with the creation of resources.

-Deployment takes around 10 minutes to stand up the Civo Kubernetes Cluster, assign a GPU node, deploy the helm charts and GPU configuration before downloading the models and running them on your Nvidia GPU.
+Deployment takes around 10 minutes to stand up the Civo Kubernetes Cluster, assign a GPU node, deploy the Helm charts and GPU configuration before downloading the models and running them on your Nvidia GPU.

 Want to build your own Private ChatGPT?
 Learn how to deploy LLama 3.1 on Civo’s GPU clusters with Terraform or GitHub Actions.
 Boost performance and streamline your setup with ease!